Complete Ricci solitons via estimates on the soliton potential

-The theorem even applies to classes of manifolds which are just foliated by hypersurfaces.
+The theorem even applies to classes of manifolds which are just foliated by hyper-surfaces.
 These hypersurfaces may not be homogeneous but a similar structure theory has to apply.
 In particular the metric on the hypersurfaces has to satisfy a decomposition similar to \eqref{AssumptionOnDecompositionOfMetric} so that the Ricci soliton equations have the same form as if they came from a cohomogeneity one manifold.

-The assumption of positive definiteness of the shape operator is a natural in the sense that it holds in all currently known examples.
+The assumption of positive definiteness of the shape operator is natural in the sense that it holds in all currently known examples.
 In fact, propositions \ref{PosDefShapeOperatorNecessaryIfEpsZeroTwoSummands} and \ref{PosDefShapeOperatorNecessaryIfEpsZeroCircleBundle} show that, in case of the geometries considered in this paper, positive definiteness of the shape operator is also a necessary condition for a maximal solutions of the steady Ricci solitons equations to induce a complete metric. \end{remarkroman}

 In the applications in section \ref{ApplicationsSection}, the growth estimate will be applied in such a way to ensure that the shape operator indeed remains positive definite along the entire trajectory.
 This automatically implies completeness of the metric.